 We need to think, talk or anticipate how the structure of craft is changing.

 Theaster Gates owns four buildings on his block.
 He talks with his neighbors, they fix the buildings themselves, they have a block club, there is black ownership of the block which they rent to white students, sell to faculty and create a land trust, or non-profit.
 The point is that taking ownership of the idea and entrepreneurship is an important step.

 We listened to Bridget Cooks talk about the collectors, Tinwood Alliance, the museums, and for-profit companies who all made money from the Gee's Bend Quiltmakers.
 We were appalled at the disproportionate greediness...those who "marketed" the work made lots of money, while the quilters labored for a few extra dollars.
 The quilters loved what they crafted with the skill of their hands and the pureness of their heart.
 They are certainly authentic.
 But if they had received a larger share of all the money made, would they be less authentic?
 Somehow we have been conditioned to think that making money contaminates the craft.

 In contrast, we don't seem to view the art world with those same judgmental eyes.
 Jeff Koons can make a purple balloon dog* as his art that is fabricated, dare we say, "crafted" by an anonymous worker.
 And he is celebrated for his "art" and paid millions of dollars should we talk about that?

 Here is just one suggestion.
 Several lecturers used video to document their work.
 How can video and YouTube expand the craft market?
 This could be a path to being more relevant to the new craft audience.
 Should we expand the focus beyond the unique object itself, and document the making or some other characteristics, activities, or attributes of the object?

-These aren't easy issues and there likely are not easy answers, but what is Craft Forward mean to you?
+These aren't easy issues and there likely are no easy answers, but what does Craft Forward mean to you?